adibarbusoftlab/playgist/_posts/en/2023-10-03-android-reset.md

 - Select this option to restart your device, which will now be restored to its factory settings.

 ## What to do after the Reset

-After initiating the factory reset operation and confirming your choice, you should wait for the process to complete.
-This may take a few minutes, during which your device will erase all data and settings and return to its factory state.

 Once the factory reset is finished, your device will automatically restart.
 At this point, you will need to follow the initial setup steps, similar to when you first acquired the device.
 This includes configuring settings such as:
 - Language: Choose your preferred language.